The Complete Guide To Incorporating Butter Into A Healthy Diet

 Cultural butter variations offer an intriguing look at how different societies have utilised this dairy product to enhance their food.

-For instance, Indian ghee is clarified butter that has been cooked down to remove all water content and milk solids, resulting in a high-smoke-point fat that’s ideal for frying and flavouring dishes.
+For instance, Indian is clarified butter that has been cooked down to remove all water content and milk solids, resulting in a high-smoke-point fat that’s ideal for frying and flavouring dishes.

 Meanwhile, Ireland is renowned for its grass-fed butter, which boasts a rich yellow colour due to the cows’ diet of fresh green grasses.